 Kindergarten to 1st grade : $7 per student / $3 per chaperone / school faculty free

-The Children’s Museum of Acadiana will be celebrating a special day throughout the months of January and February.
+The Children’s Museum of Acadiana celebrates a special day throughout the months of January and February with a timely field trip.
 This program, known as the “100th Day Celebration,” marks the 100 days that children have been in school.

 To celebrate this wonderful occasion, we have designed many activities that reinforce the concept of “what is a hundred.”
 Math related activities such as counting by ones, five, and tens, creating patterns, using the hundreds chart, and much more, have all been designed to showcase and celebrate the number 100!
 All activities are oriented towards kindergarten and first grade students and are correlated with the Children’s Museum of Acadiana’s hands-on exhibits.

 - 1.MD.A.2 Understand that the length measurement of an object is the number of same-size length units that span it with no gaps or overlaps.